 All pools have health and safety rules that we ask everyone to understand and follow.
 The lifeguards are responsible for enforcing these rules in order to PREVENT accidents from occurring.
 We realize that during low attendance, some of the rules may not seem appropriate.
 However, in order to maintain consistency between the staff and pool users at our pool, the lifeguards are instructed to enforce the rules at all times.

-Important for all members to note, the season will start with the protocols described above.
 The IHC Management and Board reserve the right to update such protocols as needed throughout the summer to maintain compliance or remove restrictions.

 Please Read the Basic Rules Listed Here For Your Safety

 This list is not all inclusive or legally complete and no liability is assumed for completeness.
 The lifeguards have the authority to enforce new rules as needed.
 The lifeguards have the authority to impose more stringent rules for the safety and enjoyment of pool users.

 - No running.